 Combine Geo-Location Advertising With Footfall

-Yes, combining geo-location advertising with footfall data can provide businesses with valuable insights into customer behavior.
-This help to improve the effectiveness of their marketing campaigns.
+Yes, combining geo-location advertising with footfall data can provide businesses with valuable insights into customer behaviour.
+This helps to improve the effectiveness of their marketing campaigns.

 By combining these two technologies, businesses can gain a deeper understanding of the customer journey, including how customers interact with their location.
 So that could impact their marketing efforts on footfall.
 For example, a retail store could use geo-location advertising to target customers who are nearby with a promotion.
 Then, measure the increase in footfall to determine the effectiveness of the campaign.

-Combining geo-fencing and geo-location advertising with footfall data can provide businesses with a more comprehensive understanding of customer behavior.
+Combining geo-fencing and geo-location advertising with footfall data can provide businesses with a more comprehensive understanding of customer behaviour.
 This helps them to create more effective and targeted marketing campaigns that drive results.